Skip to main content

 In this article, you'll learn how to set up Survey logic in a matrix question.
 If you want to set it up for different question types, visit one of the links below:

-💡This feature is available for Email or Shareable link and Website or in-product surveys!
+💡This feature is available for Email or Shareable link, Mobile app, and Website or in-product surveys!

-If you want to learn how logic works for Intercom Messenger and Mobile app surveys, check the dedicated guide.
+If you want to learn how logic works for Intercom Messenger surveys, check the dedicated guide.

 How to add logic